Jamaica Chamber of Commerce Building

-George W. Conable designed this building with a distinctive facade based on 19th-century American and British precedents.
-It is a steel frame building faced in red brick and trimmed in stone and terra cotta detail.
+George W. Conable designed the building's facade based on 19th-century American and British precedents.
+It is a steel-frame building faced in red brick and trimmed in stone and terra cotta detail.
 It has tripartite massing with a one-story terra cotta base, six story section, and stepped back eighth and ninth stories.
 The top story is a one-story pedimented temple.

 It was listed on the National Register of Historic Places in 1983.